Liberal democracy: Increased political stability

 Several key features of liberal democracies are associated with political stability, including economic growth, as well as robust state institutions that guarantee free elections, the rule of law, and individual liberties.
-One argument for democracy is that by creating a system where the public can remove administrations, without changing the legal basis for government, democracy aims at reducing political uncertainty and instability and assuring citizens that however much they may disagree with present policies, they will be given a regular chance to change those who are in power, or change policies with which they disagree.
+One argument for democracy is that by creating a system where the public can remove administrations, without changing the legal basis for government, democracy aims at reducing political uncertainty and instability and assuring citizens that, however much they may disagree with present policies, they will be given a regular chance to change those who are in power, or change policies with which they disagree.
 This is preferable to a system where political change takes place through violence.

 One notable feature of liberal democracies is that their opponents (those groups who wish to abolish liberal democracy) rarely win elections.
 Advocates use this as an argument to support their view that liberal democracy is inherently stable and can usually only be overthrown by external force, while opponents argue that the system is inherently stacked against them despite its claims to impartiality.
-In the past, it was feared that democracy could be easily exploited by leaders with dictatorial aspirations, who could get themselves elected into power; however, the actual number of liberal democracies that have elected dictators into power is low.
+In the past, it was feared that democracy could be easily exploited by leaders with dictatorial aspirations, who could get themselves elected into power; nonetheless, the actual number of liberal democracies that have elected dictators into power is low.
 When it has occurred, it is usually after a major crisis has caused many people to doubt the system or in young/poorly functioning democracies.
 Some possible examples include Adolf Hitler during the Great Depression and Napoleon III, who became first President of the Second French Republic and later Emperor.